romsson/dragit/README.md

 #### dragit.focus

-* Functions related to the focus manipulation
+* Functions related to the focus that is being

 ### dragit.trajectory